Boo The Pomeranian, ‘World’s Cutest Dog,’ Has Died of ‘Heartbreak’

 “We know that Buddy was the first to greet him on the other side of that rainbow bridge, and this is likely the most excited either of them have been in a long time,” states an endearing message posted on Facebook along with heartwarming photos of Boo and Buddy on some of their many great adventures together.

 Boo’s owner detailed that the lovable Pomeranian was suffering from health problems, which made themselves noticed shortly after the death of his best friend, Buddy.
-The Facebook post revealed that Boo had showed “signs of heart issues” after the passing of his friend, which left him heartbroken.
+The Facebook post revealed that Boo had shown “signs of heart issues” after the passing of his friend, which left him heartbroken.

 The family suspects that Boo was too devastated to carry on and may have died of a broken heart.